LarrySchultheis/SoundDragonServer/README.md

-# SoundDragon
+# SoundDragonServer
-Soundboard application to expedite music playing for Dungeon Masters
+Server to serve SoundDragon Soundboard application

-NOTE: In order to set up and run with Flask, make sure Python 3.9 is installed, and run setupFlask.bat
+NOTE: In order to set up and run with Flask, make sure Python 3.9 is installed, and run setupVevn.bat followed by setupFlask.bat